 Fellowships

-To secure funding for projects, graduate history students often use fellowships.
-Fellowships, such as the American Antiquarian Society Research Fellowship, help students pay for their degrees while also providing them with relevant work experience.
+To secure funding for projects, graduates often use fellowships.
+Fellowships, such as the American Antiquarian Society Research Fellowship [17], help one pay for their degrees while providing them with relevant work experience.

 Financial Aid

+The Free Application for Federal Student Aid (FAFSA) is a standardized form to determine financial aid eligibility.
+Completing the FAFSA allows students to access various funding options, including grants, loans, and work-study programs.
 Financial aid comes from colleges, universities, and the federal government.
-History students should submit the Free Application for Federal Student Aid (FAFSA), and express a financial need to qualify for financial aid.
+History graduates should submit the Free Application for Federal Student Aid [18] and express a financial need to qualify for financial aid.

 Scholarships for Online Master’s in History

-History students have access to plenty of excellent scholarships, including some that only accept applicants pursuing a master’s in history.
+History students can access many excellent scholarships, including some that only accept applicants pursuing a master’s in history.
 Some of the history scholarships to consider applying for include:

 Phi Alpha Theta Graduate Scholarships

-Who can apply: Phi Alpha Theta awards three scholarships to graduate students pursuing a master’s degree in history or library science archives.
-Two winners earn $1,000 while the third wins $1,250.
+Who Can Apply: Phi Alpha Theta awards three scholarships to graduates pursuing a master’s degree in history or library science archives.
+Two winners earn $1,000, while the third wins $1,250.

 F. Gerald Ham and Elsie Ham Scholarship

-Who can apply: Those earning a degree related to archival studies, including a master’s in history, can apply for the F. Gerald Ham and Elsie Ham Scholarship.
+Who Can Apply: Those earning a degree related to archival studies, including a master’s in history, can apply for the F. Geral Ham and Elsie Ham Scholarship.
 The winner is selected based on past performance and current studies.

 Daughters of the American Revolution Scholarships